-Performing OTA firmware update over a slow/unreliable connection may be challenging.
-I have had many cases, where the nodes to be updated are in a remote rural area with a 2G modem internet connection, and pushing a 1.1MB firmware file can be challenging.
+Performing Over-The-Air firmware update over a slow/unreliable internet connection may be challenging.
+I have had many cases, where the edge nodes to be updated are in a remote rural area with a 2G modem internet connection, and pushing a let’s say 1.1MB firmware file can be challenging.
 The OTA times out multiple times before succeeding, and in some cases, it simply does not complete.

 To solve this, I decided to test OTA firmware updates using a compressed firmware image, pretty much the same approach